-DUI has mandatory minimum penalties.
-Those mandatory minimums depend on how many times you've been convicted of DUI in the past seven or ten years, depending on if we're talking about a felony DUI or not.
+DUI offenses in Washington have mandatory minimum penalties.
+Those mandatory minimums depend on how many times you've been convicted of DUI in the past seven or ten years and whether or not the DUI is a felony or misdemeanor.

-If you're facing a third offense DUI within the last seven years, the penalties are extraordinarily high.
-Much like on a first and second, they'll be divided assuming alcohol is involved at a .15 alcohol level.
+If you're facing a third offense DUI within the past seven years, the penalties are extraordinarily high

-The mandatory minimum penalties will include fines, license suspensions, probation, interlock, and more, really the thing we're concerned about is the time in jail.
+The mandatory minimum penalties for a third DUI offense within seven years will include fines, license suspensions, probation, interlock, and more, really the thing we're concerned about is the time in jail.

-If your breath test or blood test is below .15, the mandatory minimum penalty on a third offense in seven years in Washington State begins with 90 days in custody.
+If your breath test or blood test is below .15, the mandatory minimum penalty on a third offense in Washington State begins with 90 days in custody.
 It's followed by 120 days of electronic home monitoring.

 If you've already had three DUIs and a fourth one occurs within 10 years total, now we're looking at felony territory.
 And instead of talking about days in jail, we're talking about months or years in the prison system.

 If you're facing a DUI and you have multiple previous charges even if they've been reduced from DUI to something else, the stakes for you literally couldn't be higher.
-You need a skilled DUI attorney on your side right from the start to try to protect you, your family, and your future.
+You need a skilled Washington DUI attorney on your side as soon as possible after your arrest.

 Contact DUIHeroes today to speak to our experienced DUI defense team!